rudinger/winogender-schemas/README.md

 # Winogender Schemas
-Winogender Schemas are minimal pairs of sentences that differ only by the gender of one pronoun in the sentence, designed to test for the presence of gender bias in automated coreference resolution systems.
+Winogender Schemas (inspired by [Winograd Schemas](https://en.wikipedia.org/wiki/Winograd_Schema_Challenge)) are minimal pairs of sentences that differ only by the gender of one pronoun in the sentence, designed to test for the presence of gender bias in automated coreference resolution systems.
 Each sentence template has three mentions: an `OCCUPATION`, a `PARTICIPANT`, and a `PRONOUN` (where `PRONOUN` is coreferent with either `OCCUPATION` or `PRONOUN`).
 Here are two example Winogender schemas for the occupation "nurse" and the participant "patient."

 1. **The nurse** notified the patient that...
    1. **her** shift would be ending in an hour.